uzk-rrzk/cameracontrol/README.md

 ### camctrl-onvif ###
 * Infinite number of presets with full names like "record", "idle", "desk", etc.
     * Preset names may consist of alphanumerical characters only.
 Punctuation characters (like "-" or ".") and non-English characters (like "ä", "é" or "ñ") are not yet allowed.
-* Workflow integration: If you schedule a recording, you are now able to set a desired starting preset (only normal characters for now, no äöü-_. etc.)
 * You can configure the plugin to call a certain preset before recording (`record-preset`) and also after finishing a recording (`idle-preset`).
 For instance:

         [camctrl]